Torino Lingotto railway station

 Torino Lingotto railway station is one of the main stations serving the city and comune of Turin, capital of the region of Piedmont, northwestern Italy.
 The Torino Lingotto metro station is located nearby, and opened on March 6, 2011.

 Opened in 1960, the station is the third most important in Turin, after Torino Porta Nuova and Torino Porta Susa.
 It forms part of the Turin–Genoa main line, and is also a stop on three secondary railways, which link Turin with Pinerolo, Cuneo and Savona, respectively.

 The station is managed by Rete Ferroviaria Italiana (RFI).
 Most train services are operated by Trenitalia.
 Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
 The remaining train services are operated by GTT, a public benefit corporation responsible for public transportation in the provinces of Turin, Alessandria, Cuneo and Asti, and Arenaways, an open-access railway operator that began passenger operations in November 2010.

 Location

 Torino Lingotto railway station is situated in Via Mario Pannunzio, in the district of Lingotto, to the south east of Turin's city centre.
 It is near the well known former FIAT car factory also named Lingotto, and the Arco olimpico, symbol of the 2006 Winter Olympics.

+It is connected through a pedestrian tunnel to the Oval Lingotto, the Piedmont Region Headquarters, and the station Italia '61 of the Turin Metro line.